dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ## Debug the app

 Once Chrome is running with remote debugging enabled, the debugging keyboard shortcut opens a new debugger tab.
 After a moment, the **Sources** tab shows a list of the .NET assemblies in the app.
 Expand each assembly and find the *.cs*/*.razor* source files available for debugging.
 Set breakpoints, switch back to the app's tab, and the breakpoints are hit when the code executes.
-After a breakpoint is hit, single-step (`F10`) through the code or resume (`F8`) code execution normally.
+After a breakpoint is hit, single-step (<kbd>F10</kbd>) through the code or resume (<kbd>F8</kbd>) code execution normally.

 Blazor provides a debugging proxy that implements the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) and augments the protocol with .NET-specific information.
 When debugging keyboard shortcut is pressed, Blazor points the Chrome DevTools at the proxy.
 The proxy connects to the browser window you're seeking to debug (hence the need to enable remote debugging).

-## Attach to process in Visual Studio

-Attaching to the app's process in Visual Studio is a *temporary* debugging scenario for Blazor WebAssembly while **F5** debugging is in development.

-To attach the running app's process to Visual Studio:

-1. In Visual Studio, select **Debug** > **Attach to Process**.
-1. For the **Connection type**, select **Chrome devtools protocol websocket (no authentication)**.
-1. For the **Connection target**, paste in the HTTP address (not the HTTPS address) of the app.
-1. Select **Refresh** to refresh the entries under **Available processes**.
-1. Select the browser process to debug and select **Attach**.
-1. In the **Select Code Type** dialog, select the code type for the specific browser you're attaching to (Edge or Chrome) and then select **OK**.

 ## Browser source maps